 The SmartWare command shell includes a basic set of commands that allow you to control the execution of other running commands.
 In SmartWare, the commands jobs and fg are used for such purposes.
 The command jobs lists all running commands, and fg allows switching back a suspended command to the foreground.
-Moreover using ctrl>-cz> suspends an active command and lets the system prompt reappear.
-With ctrl>-cc> the currently active command can be terminated.
+Moreover using <ctrl>-<z> suspends an active command and lets the system prompt reappear.
+With <ctrl>-<c> the currently active command can be terminated.

-Step Command Purpose 1 Execute the first command 2 node# < Ctrl-Z > Suspend the active command and get system prompt back 3 Execute the second command 4 node#jobs Shows the currently running commands 5 node#fg jobid Brings job with jobid back to foreground 6 node# <ctrl-c></ctrl-c> Terminates the currently running command
+Step Command Purpose 1 Execute the first command 2 node# <ctrl-z></ctrl-z> Suspend the active command and get system prompt back 3 Execute the second command 4 node#jobs Shows the currently running commands 5 node#fg jobid Brings job with jobid back to foreground 6 node# <ctrl-c></ctrl-c> Terminates the currently running command